I want to camp out on the idea of home life today. Too often, I think we tend to write kids off who meet the following two conditions:

 But second, if you want to create a school or a system that transforms low motivation/tough home life kids into learners, then Job #1 is creating as many belief-supporting contexts in the school day as possible.
 You want your teachers to understand the beliefs, how they work, how they get undermined inside and out.
 You want your support staff to understand these things.
 You want to teach your parents about them.
 You want the people coaching your sports teams to understand them, and the folks sponsoring your clubs.

 And this is because the key to making the beliefs stick — to cementing them in so that they are no longer so context-dependent — is a critical mass of belief-supporting contexts.
 When kids are inundated with systems and procedures and messages and learning experiences that cultivate these beliefs, tough home circumstances won't be erased, but they will be mitigated.
 Equity starts here.

-Note from Dave: I'm making an all-online, schedule-friendly, limited-enrollment PD course on the key beliefs right now.
-If you'd like to get on the waitlist, sign up here.
+Note from Dave: I've made an all-online, schedule-friendly PD course on the key beliefs.
+If you'd like to learn more, head here.